 4.3.
 Receipt of applications

-All application dossiers must be submitted by e-mail, before midday, 2nd of March (Monday) to the Congress organizers (the e-mail will be communicated by mid-February 2020).
+All application dossiers must be submitted by e-mail, before midday, 29th of October 2021 to the Congress organizers.

 No documents received after this deadline will be accepted.

 Project selection at national level is performed with the sole purpose of choosing the best young farmer’s project, which will represent the Member State at the Congress and compete for the Award in one of the categories, defined in Art.
 2.

 Members of the European Parliament from the EPP Group, who support the Congress and the Young Farmer’s Award, are invited by the Congress organizers to become “MEP Ambassadors” of the initiative for their respective countries.

 MEP Ambassadors are responsible for the overall coordination of the national selection procedure of young farmers’ projects.
 The national procedure could take the form of a national young farmers’ competition or other type of selection, as long as it gives high level of assertion that the procedure is open, transparent and unbiased.

 For the smooth implementation of the national selection process, MEP Ambassadors are encouraged to choose a partnering organization, herewith referred to as the “Partner”, which may be a national farmers’ association or a national young farmers’ organization.

 The role of the Partner is to organize the national selection procedure and arrange the submitting of the application before the deadline and the current Rules for participation, duly translated in the native language of the country, where the selection procedure is launched.

 The Partner shall carry on the evaluation of the received applications in compliance with the eligibility and evaluation criteria, as stated in Art.
 3 of the current Rules for participation.

 The MEP Ambassador and the Partner are responsible for selecting the best young farmer’s project, which will compete at European level.